Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is the step after How do we keep the momentum going in the continual improvement model?
+### What is the step after How do we keep the momentum going in the Continual Improvement model?

 - [ ] Did we get there.
 - [ ] How do we get there.